 I had only small animal experience prior to beginning my veterinary courses at St. George’s Univerisity.

-What types of paying jobs did you have before moving to Grenada to start your veterinary courses?
+What types of paying jobs did you have before moving to Grenada to start your veterinary courses at St. Georges’s vet school?

 The only paid jobs that I had prior to veterinary school were non-veterinary related.
 I worked in my college admissions office as a tour guide and later as an intern.
 Then during my summers in college, I worked for a plant nursery and landscaping company.